zjunlp/DeepKE/docs/source/start.rst

 DeepKE contains three modules for named entity recognition, relation extraction and attribute extraction, the three tasks respectively.

 Each module has its own submodules.
-For example, there are standard, document-level and few-shot submodules in the attribute extraction modular.
+For example, there are standard, few-shot, document-level and multimodal submodules in the relation extraction modular.

-Each submodule compose of three parts: a collection of tools, which can function as tokenizer, dataloader, preprocessor and the like, a encoder and a part for training and prediction
+Each submodule compose of three parts: a collection of tools, which can function as tokenizer, dataloader, preprocessor and the like, a encoder and a part for training and prediction.

 Dataset
 -------